Constraining inflationary magnetogenesis and reheating via GWs in light of PTA data

 The homogeneous solutions to this differential equation represent the primary tensor perturbations that arise from the quantum vacuum during inflation.
 The inhomogeneous solutions correspond to the secondary tensor perturbations induced by the PMFs.
 The power spectrum of the tensor perturbations for a given polarization $\lambda$ is usually defined as

-Due to their distinct origins, the total spectrum of GWs can be expressed as the sum of the primary and secondary components as $\mathcal{P}^{\lambda} (k,\eta)=\Ppri(k,\eta)+\Psec(k,\eta)$.
-The spectrum of the primary GWs at any given time can be obtained by evolving the spectrum generated during inflation which has an amplitude proportional to $\HI^2$~\cite{Guzzetti:2016mkm, Haque:2021dha}.
-The secondary gravitational wave spectrum at the end of reheating (at the conformal time $\ere$) can be expressed as follows (see, for instance, Ref.~\cite{Okano:2020uyr})
+Due to their distinct origins, the total spectrum of GWs can be expressed as the sum of the primary and secondary components as $\mathcal{P}(k,\eta) =\Ppri(k,\eta)+\Psec(k,\eta)$.
+The spectrum of the primary GWs at any given time can be obtained by evolving the spectrum generated during inflation which has an amplitude proportional to $\HI^2$~\cite{Guzzetti:2016mkm,Haque:2021dha}.
+The spectrum of secondary GWs at the end of reheating (at the conformal time $\ere$) can be expressed as follows (see, for instance, Ref.~\cite{Okano:2020uyr}):

 where $G_k(\eta,\eta_1)$ is the Green's function associated with Eq.~\eqref{gweq}.
 Moreover, in the linear polarization basis, the quantity $f(\mu, \beta)$ is given by $f(\mu, \beta) =2 (1 + \mu^2)(1 + \beta^2)$ with $\mu = \hat{\bm k} \cdot \hat{\bm q}$ and $\beta = \widehat{({\bm k}-{\bm q})} \cdot \hat{\bm k}~$\cite{PhysRevD.69.063006,Zucca:2016iur,Sharma:2019jtb}.